universitytheater/utheater.github.io/_pages/get-involved/get-involved-hub.md

 permalink: /get-involved
 ---

 We're so excited that you're interested in UT!
-We have a wide range of programming, suited for people of all experience levels & time-committments.
+We have a wide range of programming, suited for people of all experience levels & time-commitments.
 To stay in the loop about our events, shows, and opportunities, join one or more of our **[mailing lists](/listhosts)**.

 #### UT Mainstages
 UT mainstages are UT's primary season of shows.
-Mainstages are our highest production-value and highest committment shows, and there are always a variety of roles, depending on experience and time-committment.
+Mainstages are our highest production-value and highest commitment shows, and there are always a variety of roles, depending on experience and time-commitment.

 We typically produce 7-10 mainstage shows per year, including 3 by [The Dean's Men](https://www.facebook.com/thedeansmen/) (our Shakespeare sub-organization).

 **Get involved as an [actor](/get-involved/actors), [designer, or manager](/get-involved/designers-managers) or [propose a show](/get-involved/proposers)!**

 #### Weekend of Workshops
 Workshops are a place for shorter, often more experimental shows.
-They tend to have a more laid-back production atmosphere and lower time-committment while maintaining the drive and strong sense of community that make UT so special.
+They tend to have a more laid-back production atmosphere and lower time-commitment while maintaining the drive and strong sense of community that make UT so special.

 We typically produce 2-4 workshops per quarter in the fall and winter.